Quantum Electrodynamics in 2+1 Dimensions as the Organizing Principle of a Triangular Lattice Antiferromagnet: From QED to the spectrum of the - model

 To elucidate the structure of the energy spectrum in the intermediate paramagnetic regime, we will now relate them to systematically constructed wave functions of excitations of the $\pi$-flux ansatz (cf, \cref{fig:overview}(a, e)) for the Dirac spin liquid.
 Our figure of merit to compare ansatz wave functions $| \psi_{GW} \rangle$ with exact eigenstates $|\psi_n\rangle $ of \cref{eq:model} is the overlap

 Note that $o_n$ is expected to approach zero exponentially fast as $N\rightarrow \infty$ due to the orthogonality catastrophe.
 But on a given system size the behavior of $o_n$ as a function of $J_2/J_1$ is insightful.
+The overlap calculations have been performed in the full Hilbert space without employing any symmetry.